 - Regulation 3, which provides for a financial services business to identify and assess the risks of money laundering and terrorist financing and to ensure that its policies, procedures and controls are effective and appropriate to the assessed risk.
 See Chapter 3. - Regulation 4, which provides for the required customer due diligence measures, when they should be applied and to whom they should be applied.
 See Chapter 4. - Regulation 5, which provides for enhanced customer due diligence measures in respect of business relationships and occasional transactions which have been identified as high risk relationships.
-See Chapter 5. - Regulations 6, which provides for reduced or simplified customer due diligence measures to be applied to business relationships which have been identified as being low risk relationships.
+See Chapter 5. - Regulation 6, which provides for reduced or simplified customer due diligence measures to be applied to business relationships which have been identified as being low risk relationships.
 See Chapter 6. - Regulation 8, which makes provisions in relation to anonymous accounts and shell banks.
 See below. - Regulation 15, which makes provisions in relation to the review of compliance.
 See Chapter 2.

-- 8. (1) A financial services business must, in relation to all customers- - (a) not set up anonymous accounts or accounts in names which it knows, or has reasonable cause to suspect, to be fictitious, and - (b) maintain accounts in a manner which facilitates the meeting of the requirements of these Regulations. - (2) A financial services business must - - (a) not enter into, or continue, a correspondent banking relationship with a shell bank, and - (b) take appropriate measures to ensure that it does not enter into, or continue, a correspondent banking relationship where the respondent bank is known to permit its accounts to be used by a shell bank. - (3) In this regulation - - (a) "consolidated supervision" means supervision by a regulatory authority of all aspects of the business of a group of bodies corporate carried on worldwide, to ensure compliance withand in accordance with the Core Principles of Effective Banking Supervision issued by the Basel Committee on Banking Supervision as revised or reissued from time to time,
+- 8. (1) A financial services business must, in relation to all customers- - (a) not set up anonymous accounts or accounts in fictitious names, and - (b) maintain accounts in a manner which facilitates the meeting of the requirements of these Regulations. - (2) A financial services business must - (a) not enter into, or continue, a correspondent banking relationship with a shell bank, and - (b) take appropriate measures to ensure that it does not enter into, or continue, a correspondent banking relationship where the respondent bank is known to permit its accounts to be used by a shell bank. - (3) In this regulation - - (a) "consolidated supervision" means supervision by a regulatory authority of all aspects of the business of a group of bodies corporate carried on worldwide, to ensure compliance with- - (i) the Financial Action Task Force Recommendations on Money Laundering; and, - (ii) other international requirements, and in accordance with the Core Principles of Effective Banking Supervision issued by the Basel Committee on Banking Supervision as revised or reissued from time to time,